torvalds/linux/Documentation/teaching/labs/block_device_drivers.rst

 buffers.
 For the actual transfer, call the :c:func:`my_block_transfer` function implemented in the previous exercise.

 For testing, use the :file:`ram-disk-test.c` test file.
-You compile it using on the host, the command:
+Compile it on the host, using the command:

 .. code-block:: shell

     make -f Makefile.test

-and then run it using the QEMU virtual machine command:
+and then run it in the QEMU virtual machine using the following command:

 .. code-block:: shell